-The heading of the form calls for the name(s) of the petitioner(s).
-This means the parent(s) who is (are) requesting the change of their child(ren)'s name(s).
+The heading of the form calls for the name of the petitioner.
+Your current name should go there, as you are the one who is asking the court for something.
 The judicial circuit, case number, and division may be obtained from the clerk of court's office when you file the petition.

-It may be helpful to compile a list of all of the people and places that will need a copy of the final judgment.
+It may be helpful to compile a list of all of the people and/or places that will need a copy of your final judgment.
 This list may include the driver's license office, social security office, banks, schools, etc. A list will help you know how many copies of your order you should get from the clerk of court after your hearing.